 Sakon and his team were previously awarded a US patent in 2013 for another protein therapeutic discovery.
 Although that related to the treatment of osteoporosis and other bone diseases, the findings uncovered during this research and development also lead to BMD-2341.

 Arkansas-based ‘drug discovery’ firm, BiologicsMD is the exclusive license-holder for both BMD-2341 and the team’s previously patented osteoporosis treatment.
-The company is developing a range of protein therapeutics and drug/device combination products to treat various hair loss conditions, including male pattern hair loss.
+The company is developing a range of protein therapeutics and drug/device combination products to treat various hair loss conditions, including male pattern baldness.

 Current hair loss treatment options